 GRE scores are not required and are not taken into account in admissions or funding decisions.

-Admission requirements to the:
+Admission requirements for the: